-Also in the same class as Denis, Rachid Kherrouf was working in an International Non-governmental Organisation (INGO) in Cambodia and Singapore and was looking to get into a senior strategy role either at his company’s headquarters or closer to the ground in a Country Management role.
+Also in the same class as Denis, Rachid Kherrouf was working in an international non-governmental organisation in Cambodia and Singapore, and was looking to get into a senior strategy role either at his company’s headquarters or closer to the ground in a country management role.
 As he progressed along with the TIEMBA programme and through interactions with his classmates, he felt that he should keep his options open and consider exploring new industries.

 “The funny thing is that my goals totally changed during the programme.
-I think the Leadership Development Programme and the sharing with my TIEMBA friends have been a game-changer for me,” Denis reveals.
+I think the Leadership Development Programme (LDP) which is embedded in the TIEMBA, and the exchanges with my classmates have been game changers for me,” Denis reveals.

 “I was stuck in an aggressive career-oriented life but money and power are not what I really wanted.
 I started looking for a goal that made me feel accomplished and happy.”

 Denis met with his career advisor again and this time round, they sat down and reviewed how his past experience could be integrated with his new career goals.
 Once Denis had decided to base his thesis on technological entrepreneurship in Vietnam, his career advisor found new opportunities for him.

 “I had never realised this before but throughout my career, I have been acting like an entrepreneur.
 My thesis placed me in contact with many people in Vietnam including a Wall Street-listed fund.”

 After a few casual meetings, the partners gave Denis a call – they wanted him to join as Managing Director of their Venture Capital fund!

 For Rachid, change came a little earlier.
 Halfway through the programme, he got promoted to a strategy role in the headquarters and was offered the opportunity to relocate to London – exactly what he had aspired to at the beginning of the programme.